R00ted-82/warera-tools-ireland/README.md

 To set up or rotate a password: encrypt the tool's payload file with the standalone `encrypt-bo.html` generator (it is payload-agnostic and works for both tools), then paste the resulting base64 string as the constant value.
 Until the constant is filled in, the gate shows "payload not configured yet" and does nothing.

 The gate code itself (`buddy.js`, `battle-orders.js`) is plain and public.
 Only the payload is secret.

-## The Buddy Finder waiting list

-The waiting list is backed by a `waitlist.json` file in the [`to-ie/warera-tools-ireland`](https://github.com/to-ie/warera-tools-ireland) GitHub repo.

-- **Reads** hit the GitHub contents API with a cache-buster.
-This endpoint refreshes within seconds of a commit, unlike the raw or jsDelivr endpoints which cache for hours.
-- **Writes** POST to the Worker's `/waitlist-update` route, which fires a `repository_dispatch` with the PAT attached server-side.
-A GitHub Action then edits the file.

-That Action introduces roughly a one-minute lag between a submit and the name actually appearing.
-This is intentional and free; the UI warns users about it.
-Don't try to "fix" it by writing to GitHub directly from the client; that would leak the token.

 ## Styling conventions